NBA G League: Team ownership and NBA affiliations

 Ownership models vary across the NBA G League.
 Growing willingness among NBA organizations to invest in the G League has led to two main models: direct ownership of G League teams by parent NBA clubs and single-affiliate partnerships in which the G League team remains independently owned while the affiliate NBA team runs and finances basketball operations.

-The first NBA club to own a D-League team was the Los Angeles Lakers, which in 2006 bought the Los Angeles D-Fenders (renamed the South Bay Lakers in 2017).
+The first NBA club to own a D-League team was the Los Angeles Lakers, which in 2006 bought the Los Angeles D-Fenders (renamed the South Bay Lakers in 2017 and the Coachella Valley Lakers in 2026).
 The San Antonio Spurs bought the Austin Toros (now the Austin Spurs) in 2007; the Oklahoma City Thunder bought the Tulsa 66ers (now the Oklahoma City Blue) in 2008.
 More NBA teams began to purchase existing franchises or create new teams to have their own single-affiliation teams.
 In 2011, the Cleveland Cavaliers purchased the New Mexico Thunderbirds and renamed them the Canton Charge, and the Golden State Warriors purchased the Dakota Wizards, with the Warriors moving the Wizards a year later to become the Santa Cruz Warriors.
 In 2013, the Philadelphia 76ers purchased the inactive Utah Flash and moved them to Newark, Delaware, as the Delaware 87ers; the team is now the Delaware Blue Coats, and plays in Wilmington.
 In 2014, the New York Knicks became the seventh team to fully own and operate their own NBA D-League affiliate in the Westchester Knicks.
 In 2015, the Toronto Raptors created their own expansion franchise, the Raptors 905.
 In 2017, the Timberwolves purchased the Iowa Energy and renamed the team the Iowa Wolves.
 In 2017, the Atlanta Hawks launched their team in under the Erie BayHawks name and then moved the franchise to College Park, Georgia, in 2019 as the College Park Skyhawks.
 In 2021, the Detroit Pistons moved the Northern Arizona Suns to Detroit and renamed the team as the Motor City Cruise.
 In 2019, the New Orleans Pelicans launched their G League franchise as a third incarnation of the Erie BayHawks before moving the team to Birmingham, Alabama, as the Birmingham Squadron in 2021.
 In April 2023, the Portland Trail Blazers announced they would launch their affiliate, the Rip City Remix, for the 2023–24 season.
 The Phoenix Suns launched the Valley Suns as its affiliate team for the 2024–25 season.